 A glow of crimson

-“These people have learned not from books, but in the fields, in the wood, on the river bank.
+"These people have learned not from books, but in the fields, in the wood, on the river bank.
 Their teachers have been the birds themselves, when they sang to them, the sun when it left a glow of crimson behind it at setting, the very trees, and wild herbs." —Anton Chekhov.
 These stunning pictures of Fall across America will also make you appreciate the season.

 The beat of the universe

 "The goal of life is to make your heartbeat match the beat of the universe, to match your nature with Nature." —Joseph Campbell.
 Can you guess which famous books these quotes are from?